akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey actually laughed and took her hand.
 "With a bright spark like you as my lantern...."
 His voice trailed off and he paused, with an odd look lit up his face.
 "Wait... the man you love?"

-Beatrice's hands flew straight up and covered her mouth.
+Beatrice’s hands flew straight up and covered her mouth.
 Her face coloured slightly.
 A moment passed before she slowly nodded, with a muffled, "Yes."

 He stared at her.
 For a long moment, neither spoke.

 Then, from the darkness: a soft honk, and they both burst into real laughter.

-Goosie waddled between them, settled in Beatrice's lap, and tucked her head under her wing.
+Goosie waddled between them, settled in Beatrice’s lap, and tucked her head under her wing.

 Godfrey laughed again—a laugh filled with warmth and youthfulness.